-During the course of making this statement the Act has been explained to our Exec Committee, Corporate Responsibility Committee, and the Risk and Compliance Committee.
+The purpose of this statement is explained to our Exec Committee, Corporate Responsibility Committee, and the Risk and Compliance Committee.

 Our managers have considered and support our future intentions as stated above so that we may continually improve our approach on this important matter.